telerik/blazor-docs/knowledge-base/textbox-empty-value-on-autofill.md

 ## Description

-I am using TextBox components for username and password fields of a form.
-The browser (Chrome) saves them and when I execute the application, it automatically fills those fields for me.
+I am using TextBox components for username and password fields in a form.
+The Chrome browser saves them and when I execute the application, it automatically fills those fields for me.
 However, if I try to send access data, the login fails, and the reason is that for the first time, and only for the first time, the value of each field is empty.
 If I try to login again, the fields appear correctly filled.
 The issue occurs after an upgrade to version 2.30.